ficocelliguy/bitburner-src/markdown/bitburner.cyberdeck.md

 </td><td>

 Gets information about the base connection point of the cyberdeck itself.
-All mods need to be connected to this deck I/O panel, either directly to one of its sockets or through another module, in order to be charged and have their stats take effect.
+All mods need to be connected to this deck I/O panel, either directly to one of its sockets or through another mod, in order to be charged and have their stats take effect.

 </td></tr>